 - 1. The unit should first be de-energized by switching the toggle switch to the "OFF" position.
-The switch is found on the electronic control panel assembly in the condensing unit compartment.
-Note: It is necessary to first remove the louvered grill to the condensing unit compartment.
-This is done by lifting it straight up, then pulling the bottom out and down. - 2.
+The switch is found on the electronic control panel assembly on the lower front face of the unit. - 2.
 Using a vacuum or soft brush/broom, brush the condenser fins in a vertical motion to remove dust or debris.